The Selenium Library

 Dismiss an alert.
 The command fails if the alert does not appear within timeout millisecond.
 If timeout is omitted, a default value of 1,000 will be used.

-Perform a double-click on the element pointed by xpath. optional: timeout milliseconds to wait for the element to become clickable.
+Perform a double-click on the element pointed by selectors. optional: timeout milliseconds to wait for the element to become clickable.
 Defaults to the value specified by the selenium.implicit-wait configuration key (normally 500 msec).

-Upload files to the element pointed by xpath.
+Upload files to the element pointed by selectors.
 Absolute paths are used as-is; relative paths are resolved from the project’s root directory.

 sn.forward()